 Students are expected to take course examinations as scheduled.
 On occasion, however, a student may be unable to take an examination as scheduled due to a conflict that cannot be resolved or an emergency.
 In such cases, students should follow the procedures below.

 Students unable to take a final examination as scheduled due to a conflict may take a conflict examination.
 A conflict consists of two final examinations scheduled at the same time or three final examinations scheduled on one day.
 As soon as the conflict is known, students must make arrangements to take a conflict examination.

 Students who are unable to take a final examination as scheduled due to an emergency, may, at the discretion of the instructor, take a deferred examination.
-Students must notify the instructor as soon as scheduled.
+Students must notify the instructor as soon as possible that due to an emergency (e.g., serious illness) they are unable to take the examination as scheduled.
 Only if the instructor approves may a student take a deferred examination.
 A fee is charged for a deferred examination.